FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/build_chain.md

 ### **`T`option[**Optional**]**

 No parameter option.
 When setting this option, set the log level of node to DEBUG.
 The related configuration of log [reference here](./configuration.html#id6).

+### **`k`选项[**Optional**]**
+Use the private key specified by the user and the certificate issued the agency and node certification.
+The parameter is the path of ca.crt/ca.key.
+If the specified private key and certificate are intermediate Ca, root.crt should also be included in this folder to store the upper certificate chain.

+### **`K`选项[**Optional**]**
+Use the private key specified by the user and the certificate issued the agency and node certification in guomi mode.
+The parameter is the path of gmca.crt/gmca.key.
+If the specified private key and certificate are intermediate Ca, gmroot.crt should also be included in this folder to store the upper certificate chain.

+### **`D`选项[**Optional**]**
+No parameter option.
+When this option is set, the directory name of the generated node is IP_P2P-port.

 ## Node file organization